nlnzcollservices/podcast-collector/README.md

 For this purpose should be written anoter python website harvester which should compulsory done the next actions:
 - manages to download files to existing "files" folder structure;
 - populates existing __podcsat.db__ ;
-- also inserts rows to the existing google spreadsheet.
+- inserts rows to the existing google spreadsheet.